We may earn commission from affiliate links →

 Two major highways serve Budva.
 The E80 runs along the Adriatic Sea coast and connects Budva with Kotor in the north and Ulcinj in the south.
 The M2.3 is an inland highway running from Budva to the capital city of Podgorica.

-Public transportation options from essentially all major towns in Montenegro are abundant as well.
+Public transportation options from all major towns in Montenegro are also abundant.
 This is, after all, the nation’s biggest tourist destination.

 - Guide To National Parks In Montenegro